A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 This process is a key part of fundraising compliance.
 For official guidance, trustees should consult the Charity Commission’s guidance on trustee duties for charity fundraising (CC20) and the standards set out in the Code of Fundraising Practice from the Fundraising Regulator.

-What are the six main duties of a charity trustee?
+What are the six duties of a charity trustee under CC3?

 From Compliance to Confidence: Your Path Forward